insight-creative/hillestadheating.com/content/air-conditioning/air-conditioning-installation.md

 <div class="breakout bg-black flow">
   <h2 class="no-margin">Schedule Your Air Conditioning Installation Today!</h2>

-  If it’s time for a cooler, more efficient home, Hillestad Heating and Cooling is here to help.
+  <p class="site-cta__middle">If it’s time for a cooler, more efficient home, Hillestad Heating and Cooling is here to help.
 Let’s find the perfect A/C system for your space, and install it the right way.
-Schedule your appointment online, or give us a call at (608) 231-3888.
+Schedule your appointment online, or give us a call at {{< phone "madison" >}}.</p>
   <a class="btn btn--primary" href="/contact/">Request Service</a>
 </div>

 ## When to Replace Your A/C System

 Not sure if it’s time to replace your air conditioner?
 It may be time for a new system if:

-*	Your current unit is 10–15+ years old
+*	Your current unit is 10 – 15 years old

 *	You’ve had frequent repairs in recent years